Binance USD Price Tops $1.00 (BUSD)

 Binance USD Token Profile

-Binance USD (BUSD) is a token.
-It was first traded on September 10th, 2019.
-Binance USD’s total supply is 185,346,233 tokens.
+Binance USD is a token.
+It launched on September 10th, 2019.
+Binance USD’s total supply is 198,095,221 tokens.
 The official website for Binance USD is www.paxos.com/busd.
 Binance USD’s official Twitter account is @

-Binance USD can be purchased on these cryptocurrency exchanges: HitBTC and Binance.
-It is usually not possible to buy alternative cryptocurrencies such as Binance USD directly using U.S. dollars.
-Investors seeking to trade Binance USD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Binance USD using one of the aforementioned exchanges.
+Binance USD can be purchased on the following cryptocurrency exchanges: HitBTC and Binance.
+It is usually not currently possible to buy alternative cryptocurrencies such as Binance USD directly using U.S. dollars.
+Investors seeking to acquire Binance USD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Binance USD using one of the exchanges listed above.

 Receive News & Updates for Binance USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Binance USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.